 Pompe disease is a rare genetic disorder that can be inherited from both parents.
 It affects people all around the world, no matter what age or gender.
 For many years, scientists and clinicians believed that 1 in 40,000 people were living with Pompe disease.
 However, as diagnoses increase and newborn screening becomes more common, this estimate is likely to change.

-Almost 20 years ago, there were few treatment options for people who developed Pompe disease symptoms.
+Twenty years ago, there were few treatment options for people who developed Pompe disease symptoms.
 Today, there’s a much greater understanding of how Pompe disease can affect people over time and how it can be managed.

 When we share knowledge that helps empower decision making—we Pompe Together.